tlambert03/mrc/README.rst

 -------

-This package was created by Sebastian Haase as a part of the Priithon package.
+This package was created by Sebastian Haase as a part of the `priithon <https://github.com/sebhaase/priithon/blob/master/Priithon/Mrc.py>`_ package.
 It is mostly just repackaged here and updated for python 3.